Help! I Need to Migrate a WordPress Multisite: A Step-by-Step Guide

-If you’re unsure of what the ID number is for your subdomain, go out to the Network dashboard.
+If you’re unsure of what your new subdomain’s ID number is, go out to the Network dashboard.
 Click on My Sites.
 Hover over the new site you’ve created and click Edit.
-Look in the address bar and you’ll see something that looks like this:
+You’ll see the address bar something like this:

-The “id=14” will provide you with the site’s ID number so that you know which database to edit in your directory.
+The “id=14” will provide you with the site’s ID number, so you know which database to edit in your directory.

 Once your subdomain has all themes and plugins activated, configure and customize them to your liking.

 Check the subdomain’s Pages, Posts, and Media for dummy content created during the new site setup on the network.
-If anything was created, delete it before you go importing content from the old site.
+If it created anything, delete everything before you import content from the old site.

 To import the data from your single site, go to Tools and click on Import.
 Select the WordPress option from the list.
-(If the tool isn’t installed yet, do that now.)
+(If you haven’t installed the tool yet, do it now).

 Upload your saved XML file here.

-You’ll next be prompted about who you want to assign authorship to for your imported posts.
+You’ll next get a prompt about who you want to assign authorship to for your imported posts.
 You can either assign them to a current user on the network or a brand new one.